-During this time, it is also important that you monitor her closely to ensure that she doesn’t have any adverse reactions while coming down from the anesthetic.
+During this time, it is also important that you monitor her closely to ensure that she doesn’t have any adverse reactions while coming down from the anesthetic and to avoid any complications after spaying a dog.
 Keep her warm and comfortable, with easy access to water.
 You should also give her her meals at the usual time, but do not be alarmed if she doesn’t eat much or at all while the anesthetic wears off.

-Your dog might want to lick the wound that has been created on her abdomen.
+Your spayed dog might want to lick the wound that has been created on her abdomen.
 However, doing so could put her at increased risk of infection and inhibit the healing process.
-For this reason, your furbaby will most likely be fitted with a special collar before she leaves after her procedure, as this will prevent her from meddling with her wound while it heals.
+For this reason, your furbaby will most likely be fitted with a cone or e-collar before she leaves after her procedure, as the cone or e-collar will prevent her from meddling with her wound while it heals.

-Your dog’s incision will most likely be closed with sutures.
+Your spayed dog’s spay incision will most likely be closed with sutures.
 This means you cannot bathe her and should avoid taking her outside if the weather is wet.
-If she has had the wound closed with sutures or staples, they will normally be removed 10-14 days after her spaying surgery.
+If she has had the wound closed with sutures or staples, they wNoill normally be removed 10-14 days after her spaying surgery.

-- a gap between the edges of the incision
+- a gap between the edges of the dog’s spay incision

 - pus or infection and swelling